+PER CURIAM

-PER CURIAM.
-Appellant, Matthew Rusak, by and through his attorney, has filed a motion for rule on clerk.
-His attorneys, Jeffrey D. Germany and Craig V. Morton, state in the motion that the record was tendered late due to a mistake on their part.
+Appellant Kenneth Tucker, Jr., by and through his attorney, has filed a motion for rule on clerk.
+His attorney, Daren J. Nelson, states in the motion that he admits responsibility for failing to tender the record on time.

 This court clarified its treatment of motions for rule on clerk and motions for belated appeals in McDonald v.
 State, 356 Ark.
 106, 146 S.W.3d 883 (2004).
-There we said that there are only two possible reasons for an appeal not being timely perfected: either the party or attorney filing the appeal is at fault, or, there is "good reason."
-McDonald v.
-State, 356 Ark. at 116, 146 S.W.3d at 891.
+There, we said that there are only two possible reasons for an appeal not being timely perfected: either the party or attorney filing the appeal is at fault, or, there is "good reason."
+356 Ark. at 116, 146 S.W.3d at 891.
 We explained: